Fighting the Insurance Company After a Car Accident in Illinois

 If you were injured in a collision someone else caused, contact Salvi, Schostok & Pritchard P.C. to discuss your case with an experienced attorney.
 Our car accident lawyers in Chicago have fought for more than four decades on behalf of injured people and secured record-breaking awards.
 Reach out to get started with a free consultation.

-Patrick A. Salvi II joined Salvi, Schostok & Pritchard P.C. in 2007 and was named Managing Partner of the Chicago office in 2017.
-He concentrates his legal practice on cases concerning personal injury, medical malpractice, mass torts, and product liability.
+Patrick Salvi II is the Managing Partner of the Chicago office of Salvi, Schostok & Pritchard P.C., where he has practiced since 2007.
+He concentrates his practice on personal injury, medical malpractice, mass torts, and product liability, having recovered over $1.5 billion for his clients.